Preliminaries

 Deleted branch fix-struct (was d740d1f).

-Pushing your code for submission
+Pushing your code for sharing and submission

 Now that you've created a branch and used it to implement a feature, you